Kaaba (Interior)

 By the Editors of the Madain Project

-The interior of Kabah (الكعبة في الداخل), also spelled Kaaba, is relatively simpler as compared to the rest of the mosque complex.
+The interior of Kabah (داخل الكعبة), also spelled Kaaba, is relatively simpler as compared to the rest of the mosque complex.
 Most recently the interior of the Ka'bah was renovated in 1996 CE.
 The area of the Kaaba's interior is about 180 square meters.
+It holds no specific ritualistic function in Islam, but its historical and spiritual significance stems from its association with Prophet Ibrahim, Prophet Ismail, and the early Islamic period, as well as its role in the conquest of Mecca by Prophet Muhammad in 630 CE.

 Overview

 The wall directly opposite to the entrance of the Kaaba has six tablets inlaid with inscriptions, and there are two more tablets along the wall adjacent to the entrance.
 A small altar or table set between one and the other two.
-(It has been claimed that this table is used for the placement of perfumes or other items.)
 The interior walls, measuring 13 meters (43 feet) by 9 meters (30 feet), are clad with tiled, white marble halfway to the roof, with darker trimmings along the floor.

 circa 600 CE

+The interior of the Kaaba is a polygon, due to the stair-well in the northern corner, which allows access to the roof.
+The roof is supported by three wooden pillars.
 The main entrance to the Kabah is directly in the background, some of the older lamps hanging and the door to the stairs to the extreme left.
-Lamp-like objects (possible lanterns or the incense burners) hang from the ceiling.
-Along the top corners of the walls runs a green cloth embroidered with gold Qur'anic verses.
+Lamp-like objects (lanterns or the incense burners) hang from the ceiling.
 Caretakers anoint the marble cladding with the same scented oil used to anoint the Black Stone outside.

 Architectural Features